rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 The code snippet is just a text file written in VB.Net syntax.
 It can be created in Notepad, or more conveniently in the expression editor.
 Click `Edit *.snp` to use the editor.

 The program inserts the snippet into a predefined PowerShell script.
 The script has two sections that take care of the task's set-up and wrap-up, respectively.
 It has the same name and directory as the snippet file, except with a `.ps1` extension.
 While it is a PowerShell script, it is not run in an OS shell.
-Rather, it uses an internal dotnet library.
-That makes it compatible with more user configurations.
+Rather, it uses an internal dotnet library -- hopefully improving compatibility across varied system configurations.

 The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test, and maintain a separate program to do it automatically.

 If you ask a programmer how to do **X**, you'll often get an answer.
 But only for **X** itself, not all the *other stuff*.
 Things that may seem obvious to them but not to anyone else, like the need to connect to the application, activate a document, trap errors, etc., etc.  The code snippet functionality is meant for the *other stuff*.

-Here's an example snippet for enabling the Physical Properties `Update on Save` flag.
+Here's an example that enables the Physical Properties `Update on Save` flag.

 ```
 If DocType = ".asm" Then SEDoc.PhysicalProperties.UpdateOnFileSaveStatus = True
 If DocType = ".par" Then SEDoc.UpdateOnFileSave = True
 If DocType = ".psm" Then SEDoc.UpdateOnFileSave = True
-If DocType = ".dft" ExitStatus = 1
+If DocType = ".dft" Then ExitStatus = 1
 If ExitStatus = 0 Then
     SEDoc.Save()
     SEApp.DoIdle()